Skip to Main Content

 Afternoon:

-We’ll now venture into the imposing Sierra Tarahumara, the section of the Sierra Madre inhabited by the Tarahumara indigenous people and crisscrossed by a system of eleven canyons, deeper and four times bigger than the Grand Canyon.
+We will now venture into the imposing Sierra Tarahumara, the section of the Sierra Madre inhabited by the Tarahumara indigenous people and crisscrossed by a system of eleven canyons, deeper and four times bigger than the Grand Canyon.
 During the drive, we’ll learn about the formation of the canyons and begin to delve into the reticent Tarahumaras.
 The canyon exploration begins in Divisadero on the canyon rim.
-The hotel for the next two nights is located on a cliff at an altitude of 7,200 ft. with a spectacular view of 3 canyons: Copper, Urique and Tararequa.
-Meet in the evening for happy hour and dinner in the panoramic dining room.
+The hotel for the next two nights is located on a cliff at an altitude of 7,200 feet. with a spectacular view of 3 canyons: Copper, Urique and Tararequa.
+Meet in the evening for dinner in the panoramic dining room.
 The hotel is full pension.

 Dinner: